 - All such sanctions will be applied entirely at the reasonable discretion of the licensor.

-The License to operate the Software may be cancelled by either Party without reason and on the terms set out in this clause 11.
+The License to operate the Software may be cancelled by either Party without reason and on the terms set out in this Article.

 - Monthly accounts (does not apply to: free, pay as you go accounts).